mesqueeb/filter-anything/README.md

 ### Guard

-With `guard` pass an array of keys of an object - the props which should be removed.
+With `guard` you pass an object and an array of keys of an object - the props which should be removed.

 ```js
 import { guard } from 'filter-anything'